MicrosoftDocs/power-pages-docs/power-pages-docs/getting-started/tutorial-setup-page-permissions.md

     - ProfessorKendrick
 ---

-# Tutorial: Setup page permissions
+# Tutorial: Set up page permissions

 When we create our sites, we may want to protect pages to specific audience or users.